Understanding the Echolight REMS Fragility Score: A Simple Guide

 REMS technology can analyze both trabecular (spongy) and cortical (hard) bone.
 This helps in understanding different parts of the bone structure, something DXA doesn’t do as thoroughly.

 DXA requires a highly trained and experienced technician to position the body properly.
-If the technician is not well trained or is rushed, as many DXA technicians are, then it can cause the results to be unacceptably inaccurate.
-REMS is much more forgiving and utilizes advanced technology to toss out inaccurate results and unwanted anomalies.
+If a technician lacks proper training or is rushed, as many DXA technicians are, inaccurate results can occur.
+REMS is much more forgiving and uses advanced technology to toss out inaccurate results and unwanted anomalies.

 One of the standout benefits of Echolight REMS is its ability to detect smaller changes in bone health.
 Because REMS technology provides a more detailed and sensitive analysis, it can pick up on minor variations in bone quality and density that DXA might miss.
 This is crucial for early detection of bone issues and for monitoring the effectiveness of treatments more closely.